evaporei/dotfiles/README.md

 # dotfiles

-Files of some software I use.
+Configuration files of some software I use.

-The init.vim is almost a clone of https://github.com/grvcoelho/dotfiles

 ## Making `neovim` work on arch